Home » Cub Scout Lions Adventures & Requirements » How to Practice 911 Calls for Kids

 Knowing how and when to call 911 is an important life skill that our kids need to learn as soon as possible.
 I love that the Cub Scouting program includes this for our younger Scouts.

-The Tiger elective adventure, Tiger: Safe and Smart includes activities such as memorizing your address and an emergency contact's phone number.
+The Tiger elective adventure, Tiger: Safe and Smart includes activities such as memorizing your address and an emergency contact’s phone number.
+It would be great to have them practice 911 calls too.

 911 emergency call iphone